How to Calculate Renewal Rate: The Ultimate Guide

 The key difference lies in the scope of each metric.
 Renewal rate is specific to subscription renewals, while retention rate encompasses all customers, including those acquired during the measured period.
 For subscription businesses, both metrics are valuable.
 Renewal rate provides insights into the success of your subscription model, while retention rate offers a broader perspective on overall customer loyalty and business growth.
 For a helpful comparison of these two important metrics, check out this article on renewal rate vs. retention rate.

-Why Renewal Rate Matters for Your Business
+Why Your Renewal Rate Matters

 For subscription businesses, your renewal rate is a North Star metric.
 It offers crucial insights into your company's health and potential for growth.
 Here's why it deserves your attention: